Observability & storage¶

 The tables¶

-Every backend stores the same shape — SQLite and the in-memory store mirror the Postgres tables column for column — so a run looks identical wherever it lives:
+The same ORM models define the schema everywhere — SQLite and Postgres hold identical tables — so a run looks identical wherever it lives:

 Table |